What to do

-If you walk down the beach and keep going, or drive along the coast, you will discover this huge area of dunes in the town of Oceano, about 5 km south of Pismo Beach.
+About 5 km south of Pismo Beach, along the coast, you will discover this huge area of dunes in the town of Oceano.

 It is recognized by scientists, environmentalists and visitors as the most beautiful and the largest area of coastal dunes remaining in California.

 Open from 7 a.m. to an hour after sunset.

 Take a stroll through the streets of the city and finish your walk along the beach, on the pier.

 If the weather is right, you will be treated to a beautiful sunset to end the day on a high note!

 If you want to shop for great American or international brands at very attractive prices, the Pismo Beach Outlets is a must for you.